egiurleo/portfolio/src/index.md

 ---
-# Feel free to add content and custom Front Matter to this file.
+title: 👋🏻 Hi, I'm Emily

-layout: default
+layout: page
 ---

-## Who I am

-Hi, I'm Emily! 👋🏻 I'm a software engineer living in Lawrence, Kansas.
+I'm a software engineer living in Lawrence, Kansas.
 My pronouns are [she/her](https://pronoun.is/she).

 ## What I'm up to